Server Settings Frequently Asked Questions

 sudo su - cd btcpayserver-docker git reset --hard origin/master

-# BTCPAY_SSHKEYFILE is not set when running the docker install, or unable to update through Server Settings / Maintenance
+# Error: BTCPAY_SSHKEYFILE is not set when running the docker install, or unable to update through Server Settings / Maintenance

 You may see such the following message when you run your docker-compose (either via

 WARNING: The BTCPAY_SSHKEYFILE variable is not set.
 Defaulting to a blank string.
 WARNING: The BTCPAY_SSHTRUSTEDFINGERPRINTS variable is not set.
 Defaulting to a blank string.

 BTCPay Server requires SSH access, to allow you to perform the following tasks from the front-end:

 - Changing the domain name of the server